-It appears that it is rare for domestic animals to become naturally infected with SARS-CoV-2; they are not naturally infected easily with the virus; it is rare for domestic animals to become ill from the virus if they are infected and this has been mild illness only; and, crucially, there is no evidence that domestic animals are involved in the spread of COVID-19 [1–5].
+It appears that it is rare for domestic animals to become ill when naturally infected with SARS-CoV-2 and this has been mild illness only and, crucially, there is no evidence that domestic animals are involved in the spread of COVID-19 [1–5].

 The human-animal bond people share with their companion animals is very important and can provide much needed support, comfort and companionship to people in these difficult times, so if possible people and their companion animals should stay together for the benefit of both.

 There are now millions of cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets testing positive for SARS-CoV-2.
 It is likely that the source of the infection for these animals was one or more persons with confirmed or suspected COVID-19.
 Just a very small number of infected animals have shown signs of illness and these have generally been mild.

 The table below summarises the animal species for which information on natural or experimental infection is available :

 |Cats (domestic)||Natural and|

 |Tigers and lions||Natural||High||Yes||Yes, between